 Depending on the severity of the work needed, I may just wire brush the top side and polish with the deburring wheel , but in some cases its more severe than that.
 I will sand this out starting with a grit appropriate for the rust, (this one started with 120, it was pretty bad) and gradually increase grit size up to 600, then polish on the wheel.

-Its only important to get from the tip to the top of the crown.
+Tuning the cap iron (chip breaker), its only important to get from the tip to the top of the crown.
 After that’s its just cosmetic and i don’t get as fussy.
 I will clean this one up a little better, but it will not shine all the way to the top.

-You also want to make sure there is a tight fit between the cap iron and the iron itself.
+Tuning the cap iron (chip breaker), you also want to make sure there is a tight fit between the cap iron and the iron itself.
 If there is not a tight fit, wood chips will clog up between the two and just ruin your day.

 First grind the tip so its sharp.
 It doesn’t have to be sharp like your iron, but smooth and straight so a good seal is formed when you screw the two together.
 I usually do this on my horizontal wet stone, by simply holding the top end lower than the tip.

 It usually doesn’t take much.
 If you don’t have such a grinder, a whetstone will work, as before, hold the top lower than the tip.